 There are no excused absences from clinical.
-Unexcused absences follow the same guidelines as in the "Policies for Class Attendance" section above.
+Unexcused absences follow the same guidelines as in the "Policies for Class Attendance" section (see previous section).
 It is mandatory that, if you must be absent from a scheduled clinical experience (hospital or ambulance), you MUST contact the clinical site and the Clinical Coordinator in advance.